 To classify each commitment goal, the following data fields from the Commitment Registration Form are reviewed: (1) goal description (Q13); (2) full commitment (Q2); (3) indicator fields (GX.8a–GX.8f); and (4) action plan (GX.2).
 The classification assessment is primarily based on the goal description.
 To ensure that this assessment is accurate it is cross-checked against the information provided in fields 2–4 of the form.
 If the goal description is in alignment with what is described in the other fields, then the original classification is preserved as is; if the goal description is not in alignment with the other fields, then the classification is based on the fields that are more consistent (e.g., if the full commitment and indicator fields agree with each other but not with the goal description, the classification is based on them); if the information across all fields is poor/ inconsistent, the classification is also based on the goal description.
 During the verification process, the classification of some commitment goals may change based on clarifications that are requested and received; the GNR will track and report on such changes.

-Beyond 2022, the classification system is expected to evolve further to include more nutrition actions as these are being registered.
+The classification system is expected to evolve to include more nutrition actions as these are registered.
 It is also expected to expand to include a third classification level that will further refine the nutrition action sub-categories of the second classification level.

 Enabling